101 Unhealthiest Habits on the Planet

 When these muscles are weak, incontinence and erectile difficulties can occur.
 "Both men and women can benefit from doing pelvic floor exercises daily," says Lane.
 "They will help improve bladder control and possibly improve sexual performance.
 Kegels can also help you avoid embarrassing accidents."

-The Remedy Rx: Do at least one set of 10 Kegels per day.
+The Rx: Do at least one set of 10 Kegels per day.
 Here's information about how to perform them.

 You're Working a Desk Job